Fault Detection via Occupation Kernel Principal Component Analysis: Experiments

-The results in Table \ref{tab:effectofDataSize} strongly indicate that a larger dataset can result in fewer false positives when fault detection is performed using OKPCA.
+The results in Table \ref{tab:comparison} strongly indicate that larger data sets can result in fewer false positives when fault detection is performed using OKPCA.
 While the false negative rate is small, it shows no such trend.
-It should be noted, however, that OKPCA fault detection scales cubically in $M$, and as such, the use of large training datasets requires significant amount of computational resources.
+It should be noted that the errors in Table \ref{tab:comparison} are computed with the threshold in each trial selected as $\varepsilon = 2\max_{i}\{R(\gamma_i)\}_{i=1}^M$.
+The fact that the false positive rate drops to zero when a larger training data set is used implies that as the training data set gets larger the threshold $\epsilon$ could potentially be selected to be smaller.
+The authors hypothesize that, with a more judicious selection of the threshold, the decreasing trend in false positive rates, observed in Table \ref{tab:comparison}, can also be realized in the false negative rates, up to a limit, as the training data set gets larger.
+It should be noted, however, that OKPCA fault detection scales cubically in $M$, and as such, the use of large training data sets requires significant amount of computational resources.